ClaireGuerin/coding-challenge-hanno/README.md

 ## Requirements
 This code was developped under Linux (Ubuntu 20.04.2 LTS) under Python 3.7.3, and requires SciPy.
 To install Python, follow [these guidelines](https://docs.python-guide.org/starting/install3/linux/).
 To install the SciPy package on Ubuntu, run `python -m pip install --user scipy`.

-For visual output (`dev='on'`), download [this R code](https://github.com/ClaireGuerin/anim-vigil).
+For visual output (`dev='on'`), download [this R code](https://github.com/ClaireGuerin/anim-vigil) into the root of this repository.
 Rust and xdg-utils are required.
 To install on Ubuntu, run
 ```shell
 sudo apt-get update -y
 apt-get install cargo